PowershellFrameworkCollective/PowershellFrameworkCollective.github.io/documentation/documents/psframework/logging/loggingto/azureloganalytics.md

 > Custom LogType

-By default, all messages will get written to the `Message` "container" (logtype).
+By default, all messages will get written to the `Message` table (logtype).
 This can of course be customized:

 ```powershell